hpe-container-platform-community/demo-env-azure-notebook/README.md

 [Download](https://github.com/hpe-container-platform-community/demo-env-azure-notebook.git) the repo and use the [Jupyter Notebook](https://jupyter.org/install) to follow the instructions for a complete demo environment.

 This notebook follows similar process as outlined in aws template.
 To get started, from a console (tested on MacOS and Windows 10):
-- `git clone https://github.com/hpe-container-platform-community/demo-env-azure-notebook.git && cd bluedata-demo-env-azure-terraform`
+- `git clone https://github.com/hpe-container-platform-community/demo-env-azure-notebook.git && cd demo-env-azure-notebook`
 - `python -m notebook`
 - Open [AzureDeploy.ipynb](AzureDeploy.ipynb) file and follow steps there